On Location: Frankenstein Castle, Mühltal, Germany

 Acknowledgements

+ITIL is a registered trademark of Peoplecert.
 Diagrams and images contained in this article have been created by Jim Jackson and remain the property of Blue Sky AFC Associates LLC, copyright 2020.